 In connection with the Transaction, First Uranium entered into a term sheet to extend to Reefton a non-revolving secured loan credit facility of up to \$805,000 (the "Loan") to fund exploration programs on the Reefton project and for general corporate and working capital purposes, which was drawn in full during the year ended December 31, 2023.
-On February 16, 2024, the Loan was amended and restated to allow for an additional \$500,000 drawdown, which was received in full during the period ended March 31, 2024.
+On February 16, 2024, the Loan was amended and restated to allow for an additional \$500,000 drawdown, which was received in full prior to the closing of the Transaction.
 The total principal amount outstanding of \$1,350,000 and all interest accrued thereon was waived in its entirety upon completion of the Transaction.

 Upon closing the Transaction, First Uranium issued 112,456,874 common shares to Reefton's shareholders.
 The First Uranium warrant holders retained 9,309,878 share purchase warrants on the Transaction, which were valued at \$163,311.
 The fair value of the warrants was determined using the Black Scholes Option Pricing Model (Note 8) and First Uranium cancelled all 400,000 of its issued and outstanding stock options.
+During the six months ended June 30, 2024, the Company incurred \$113,929 in transaction costs relating to the Transaction which were expensed on the condensed interim consolidated statements of loss.